 The Attorney General’s Office employs the California Environmental Quality Act (CEQA) and related laws to ensure that local governments take seriously their obligation to consider potential environmental impacts, especially those that may affect the public health and welfare.
-The Attorney General enforces CEQA by submitting comments letters to lead agencies that are undertaking CEQA review.
+The Attorney General enforces CEQA by submitting comment letters to lead agencies that are undertaking CEQA review.
 Where necessary and appropriate, the Attorney General also litigates CEQA challenges, settles CEQA claims at the earliest opportunity, and submits amicus briefs on CEQA matters presenting issues of statewide concern.

 - Mira Loma Industrial/Warehouse Project.
 In September 2011, the Attorney General intervened in a CEQA lawsuit challenging approval of an industrial and warehouse project next to Mira Loma Village, a primarily Hispanic community already affected by exhaust and noise pollution.
 The parties reached a settlement, which the court entered on February 14, 2013.
 The City and the project developers agreed to a variety of mitigating actions, including: instituting proceedings for preparation of an Environmental Justice Element to be added to the City's General Plan; installing air filtration systems in the homes of nearby residents; instituting an air quality monitoring program; instituting proceedings to adopt an ordinance to prohibit heavy trucks on the road adjacent to Mira Loma Village; and implementing an anti-idling enforcement program.
 Read the settlement, pdf.